The Private Health Insurance Rebate Explained

 What is the Medicare Levy Surcharge (MLS)?

 The Medicare Levy Surcharge is a percentage of your income payable to the ATO when you lodge your tax return.
-You’ll need to pay the MLS if you don’t have eligible private health cover and earn more than $90,000 as a single person or $180,000 as a family (including couples and single-parent households).
+You’ll need to pay the MLS if you don’t have eligible private health cover and earn more than $93,000 as a single person or $186,000 as a family (including couples and single-parent households).
+These income thresholds were adjusted on 1 July 2023.

 The government introduced the MLS to encourage high-income earners to get private health insurance.